SenseLogic/CIBYL/README.md

 *   a `do` block starts its own line

-If the `--replace` option is used, one or several dictionaries can be used to change the program keywords and identifiers.
+If the `--replace` option is used, one or several dictionaries can be used to redefine specific keywords and identifiers.

 If the `--convert` option is used :